-Workplace practical training or work placement is an important part of your study with AVT.
-Work placement provides you an opportunity to put all that theory into practice, and become an active member of the animal industry.
-The thought of starting a work placement may initially be a bit daunting, the following will give you an overview of the importance of work placements and what to expect.
+The thought of starting a work placement may initially feel a little daunting however, the following information will give you an overview of the importance of work placements and what to expect.
 Once you start you will wonder what you were worried about!

 Building up a network within the animal industry, as well as gaining relevant industry experience is going to greatly increase your job prospects at the completion of your studies, here’s how.

-If you are a Perth based student studying Certificate IV in Veterinary Nursing , we will find your work placement for you.
+If you are a Perth metro based student studying ACM40418 Certificate IV in Veterinary Nursing , we will find your work placement for you.
 We have a network of over 100 well respected clinics providing a supportive learning environment.
-On the other hand, if you are a country, interstate or overseas based student you will need to find a vet clinic to support your practical training.
+On the other hand, if you are a country or interstate based student you will need to find a vet clinic to support your practical training.
 AVT provide expert guidance on how to approach veterinary practices to successfully secure a work placement.

 All of your hours can be completed in the same Veterinary Practice, allowing you to build up a good relationship with the clinic.
 There is an option to complete your hours at more than one Veterinary Practice if needed.

-For Animal Science students we allow you to find your work placement in a facility that will be most suited to your chosen interest in the animal industry.
-We can provide guidance as to how to select and approach a workplace to secure your practical training.
-All work placements must be approved by AVT prior to course commencement.
+For general entry Animal Science and Care students we allow you to find your work placement in a facility that will be most suited to your chosen interest in the animal industry.
+We can guide you as to how to select and approach a workplace to secure your practical training.
+All work placements must be approved by AVT.

-You will be provided with a logbook for your practical training.
-Practical Skills worksheets will help to provide structure to your work placement by providing both you and your supervisor guidance as to the skills you need to practise and gain competency in.
-Activities you need to complete throughout the logbook will also further develop your knowledge.
-You will need to complete all of the Practical Skills Worksheets as well as your minimum hours to pass your practical training.
+You will receive a Practical Task Workbook (logbook) for your practical training.
+Practical Task Worksheets and Workplace Assignments will help to guide the structure of your work placement by providing you and your supervisor with guidelines on the skills you need to practise and gain competency in.
+Activities you need to complete throughout the workbook will also further develop your knowledge.
+You will need to complete all the Practical Task Worksheets and Workplace Assignments as well as your minimum hours to pass your practical training.

 We maintain contact with your Supervisor so they can provide us with feedback on your performance in the workplace.
 We also welcome any feedback you may have on your placement.